 Yo’o, in Q’eqchi, mean’s “let’s go.”
 Education programs now include scholarships, tutor programs, school supplies assistance (in exchange for eco-bricks the children make by collecting trash in their community).
 They offer lunch programs and nutrition support for impoverished families.
 Refuge International has been supporting their nutrition program with vitamins for children and older adults.
 Diplomas, workshops and conferences centered on community leadership are offered to their students.
 There is an on-site residency program, in agreement with parents, for kids to stay during the week so that they can attend school.
 Since our vitamin support began, people have knocked on Brenda’s front door asking her to “call the doctors” about a sick family member and Refuge International volunteers have provided telehealth support as much as possible but there’s so much more we can do.
 It’s time to take our teams to Purulhá!

 Our Inaugural Medical Mission In Purulhá

-In September of 2021, a team of clinicians and support staff made the 4-hour journey to Purulhá and were greeted by hundreds of local residents who had been waiting with great anticipation.
+In September of 2021, a medical missions team of clinicians and support staff made the journey to Purulhá, Guatemala and were greeted by hundreds of local residents who had been waiting with great anticipation.
 Many residents live in surrounding villages scattered throughout the mountains of the Baja Verapaz region and had walked through the night to get their place in line each clinic day.